Gio2018/RedPaprika/README.md

 the app icon used for this project is provided by [Paprika icons created by Sophia tkx - Flaticon](https://www.flaticon.com/free-icons/paprika)

-the youtube icon used for this project is provided by [Youtube icons created by IconBaandar - Flaticon](https://www.flaticon.com/free-icons/youtube)

 the placeholder image used for this projectis provided by [Recipe icons created by Edwinp99 - Flaticon](https://www.flaticon.com/free-icons/recipe)

 the rounded flag icons used in this project are provided by the following creators: